Division of Vascular Surgery, Department of Surgery, Indiana University School of Medicine, Indianapolis, IN 46202, USA.

 In conclusion, SMAVF is a rare pathology observed after abdominal injury.
 Although severe morbidity can occur if left untreated, these anomalous connections can be safely intervened upon to relieve symptoms with covered stents.

 Concept and design, writing the manuscript, and critical revision: Wang SK, Xie J, Motaganahalli RL

 None.Conflicts of interest

-Written consent was obtained from the family of the deceased and is available upon request.Ethics approval
+Written informed consent was obtained previous to the preparation and submission of this manuscript and is available upon request.Ethics approval

 © The Author(s) 2018.